Half-Life 2: Episode Two: Plot

-While the scientists prepare the rocket, White Forest comes under attack by the Combine.
-Gordon destroys the attacking Striders using experimental explosive charges created by Magnusson.
-The scientists launch the rocket and close the portal, trapping Combine forces on Earth.
-Alyx and Gordon prepare to leave for the Borealis and Eli warns Gordon about the ship's "cargo".
-The three head to a hangar, intending to board a helicopter, but two Advisors burst into the hangar and restrain them.
-As Eli tries to free them, he is killed by one of the Advisors.
-As the second one prepares to kill Alyx, Dog bursts in and chases the Advisors away.
+While the scientists prepare the launch, White Forest is under another Combine attack.
+Gordon defeats the attackers using explosive weaponry created by Magnusson.
+The scientists launch the rocket and close the portal, trapping all remaining Combine forces on Earth.
+As Alyx and Freeman prepare to leave for the Borealis, Eli warns Gordon about the ship's "cargo".
+The trio head to a hangar to board a helicopter, but two Combine Advisors suddenly appear and restrain them.
+Eli is killed by an Advisor before Dog can chase the Advisors away.
 Alyx, sobbing, clutches her father's body.

 Development

 Episode Two was the second in a planned trilogy of shorter episodic games that would continue the story of Half-Life 2 (2004).
 It was developed simultaneously with Episode One (2006) by a team led by David Speyrer.
 This schedule of simultaneous development aided them in streamlining the story between the two games to create an immersive story.
 The technology used was the same for both games, allowing the development teams to quickly fix any technical problems that might arise from either game; this happened often because of the multi-platform release.
 The team originally planned the ending to feature a comical sequence with Lamarr, Kleiner's pet headcrab, floating in space outside the rocket Gordon launches into space; however, Valve president Gabe Newell requested killing off a major character to create a cliffhanger for Episode Three.

-An announcement was made on July 13, 2006, stating that Episode Two would be released on Xbox 360 and PlayStation 3 in addition to the PC, where previous iterations of the series separated.
+On July 13, 2006, Valve announced that Episode Two would be released on Xbox 360 and PlayStation 3 in addition to Windows.
 Valve handled the development for the PC and Xbox 360, while Electronic Arts (EA) worked on the PlayStation 3 version.
-It was announced on September 7, 2007, that the PlayStation 3 version of the game would be delayed because the EA studio behind the game was in the United Kingdom, away from Valve's development team, and therefore lagged behind in its schedule.
-According to Valve's marketing director, Doug Lombardi, the Xbox 360, PlayStation 3, and PC versions would be identical in functionality and performance.
+It was announced on September 7, 2007, that the PlayStation 3 version would be delayed because the EA studio behind the game was in the United Kingdom, away from Valve's development team, and therefore lagged behind in its schedule.
+According to Valve's marketing director, Doug Lombardi, the Xbox 360, PlayStation 3 and Windows versions would be identical in functionality and performance.
 An audio commentary is also featured, as in Episode One and Lost Coast.
 Tony Todd replaced Louis Gossett Jr. as the voice of the Vortigaunts.